 - Your student’s independent reading level = the level where they can read easily for pleasure without any (or little) assistance from me.

 - Your student’s instructional reading level = the level where they can still read successfully but may need more assistance from me and may, at times, feel “stretched” or challenged in their thinking.

 Literably helps me to track your student's progress in reading and to identify the areas where I need to focus my instruction.
 It also allows me to share recordings with parents, so I may be sending you these recordings as evidence of your student's progress.

 To help get your student set up on Literably at home, I've put together some directions/resources that you can access by clicking the below links:

 - Slides: using Literably at home (you can easily scroll through in less than 10 minutes)

-- This short video shows you what a Literably assessment looks like (less than 5 minutes)
+- This short video shows you how to log in and take a Literably assessment on an iPad (less than 5 minutes)